getreu/tp-note/docs/source/tpnote--manpage.md

   Not to be confused with the UNIX '`LANG`' environment variable from which this value is derived under Linux/MacOS.
   Under Windows, the user's language tag is queried through the WinAPI.
-  If defined, the environment variable '`TPNOTELANG`' overwrites the value of '`{{ lang }}`' (all operating systems).
+  If defined, the environment variable '`TPNOTE_LANG`' overwrites the value of '`{{ lang }}`' (all operating systems).

 The following '`{{ fm_* }}`' variables are typically generated, _after_ a